IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?
  * Include Touchy.js as a package dependency.
  * Include FileSaver.js as a package dependency.
- * Add a triangle helper class (like in the animation demo)?
  * Measure the canvas' border when applying fitToParent!
 Currently a 1px border is expected.
  * Add config item for deactivating mouse wheel zoom.
  * The BezierPath uses a _scalePoint helper function.
 Replace this by Vertex.scale().